Ongoing Projects

 Crisis Line Use Among Undergraduate Latino Men at Elevated Risk of Suicide

-Suicide risk remains a growing concern among Latine university students, however research has demonstrated that Latine students do not frequently seek out formal mental health support.
-Undergraduate students have also reported low intentions to use a phone helpline for suicidal concerns and limited awareness of the 988 Suicide and Crisis Lifeline.
+Suicide risk remains a growing concern among Latine university students, however students often go without formal mental health support.
 This Interpretative Phenomenological Analysis illuminates the experiences of undergraduate Latino students at elevated risk of suicide and how they make sense of available suicide prevention services.

 Online Health-Seeking Behaviors Among Black and Latine Neurodivergent Youth

 Black and Latine youth experience systemic challenges in accessing mental health care, leading to delays or misdiagnoses of conditions such as autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD).
 As a result, many are turning to digital tools like Artificial Intelligence (AI), mobile apps, and social media for support and self-assessment.
-This research aims to explore how Black and Latine Neurodivergent youth use digital technologies to manage their mental health.
+We examined how Black and Latine Neurodivergent youth use digital technologies to manage their mental health.

 *Sponsored by the Hopelab Early Career Research Grant